UltimateHG/ultimatehg.github.io/_articles/0014_greyhats_welcomectf2023.md

 }
 ```

 It's immediately obvious that the vulnerable function here is `gets(buf)` which doesn't do any checks, allowing us to attack it via buffer overflow.
 The size of the buffer is 32 bytes.
-Honestly speaking, I don't think there's much to go into for this one because the moment I opened up GDB to test out overflowing due to the 1 byte overflow the while loop was broken out of and the code reached the portion
+Honestly speaking, I don't think there's much to go into for this one because the moment I opened up GDB to test out a basic overflow `'a'*33`, it caused the while loop to break due to the 1 byte overflow and the code reached this portion:
 ```c
 printf("You win!
 How did you even %d points?!?\n", score);
 printf("As promised, here is the flag:\n");
 printf(FLAG);
 ```

 I tested the same solution on the host and it gave me the flag.
 ```py
 #!usr/bin/env python